 Within the MaVaN model, \cite{Chitov:2009ph} analyzed the thermal evolution of the universe and predicted its stable, metastable, and unstable phases.
 They found that the universe in the present epoch is below its critical temperature, and the state of the universe is similar to a supercooled liquid that has not yet crystallized: its high-temperature (meta)stable phase has become unstable, but the new low-temperature stable phase has not yet been reached.

-\cite{Mandal:2019kkv} found that depending on the choice of the scalar field potential, the acceleration of the universe occurs in an instability regime or in a stable regime in the MaVaN model. \cite{Mandal:2022yym} considered the interaction of the fermionic field and the scalar field with the exponential potential in the MaVaN model.
+\cite{Mandal:2019kkv} found that, depending on the choice of the scalar field potential, the acceleration of the universe occurs in an instability regime or in a stable regime in the MaVaN model. \cite{Mandal:2022yym} considered the interaction of the fermionic field and the scalar field with the exponential potential in the MaVaN model.
 They found that the current relict dark matter density is reached at fermion masses in the range of ${\rm1~GeV - 10^9~GeV}$ for the phase transition (after which the coupled neutrinos-scalar field fluid behaves as pressureless dark matter) temperature range of ${\rm 10~MeV - 10^7~GeV}$.

-In the framework of the MaVaN model, we explored in detail the interaction of the fermionic field and the scalar field with the inverse power law Ratra-Peebles potential in the late epoch of the universe.
-In studying the MaVaN model, we used the formalism and approach elaborated in~(\cite{Chitov:2009ph}), but unlike the study of~(\cite{Chitov:2009ph}), which considered a number of neutrinos flavors $N_F=1$, we performed calculations for $N_F=3$.
+In the framework of the MaVaN model, we explored the interaction between a fermionic field and a scalar field with the inverse power-law Ratra-Peebles potential during the late epoch of the universe.
+Our study follows the formalism elaborated in~\cite{Chitov:2009ph}; however, unlike~\cite{Chitov:2009ph}, which considered a single neutrino flavor ($N_F=1$), We perform numerical calculations for three flavors ($N_F=3$).

+We constrain free parameters of the flat and non-flat MaVaN models, as well as those of the standard $\Lambda$CDM model.
+To compare these models, we employ the criteria $\Delta\chi^2_{\rm min}$, $AICc$, and $BIC$.
+Furthermore, using only $H(z)$ data, we investigate whether the MaVaN models can alleviate the $H_0$ tension relative to the $\Lambda$CDM scenario.

-This paper is organized as follows: the main equations for the MaVaN model are presented in Section~\ref{section:2}, the interaction of the fermionic field and the scalar field with the Ratra-Peebles potential is considered in Section~\ref{section:3}, observational constraints of the parameters flat and non-flat MaVaN models are described in Section~\ref{section:4}, the results of the calculations are represented in Section~\ref{section:5}, and the conclusions are summarized in Section~\ref{section:6}.
-We used the natural system of units, $c=k_B=1$.
+This paper is organized as follows: Section~\ref{section:2} presents the main equations for the MaVaN model, Section~\ref{section:3} considers the interaction of the fermionic and scalar fields with the Ratra-Peebles potential, Section~\ref{section:4} describes the observational constraints on the parameters of the flat and non-flat MaVaN models, Section~\ref{section:5} presents the results of the calculations, and Section~\ref{section:6} summarizes the conclusions.
+We use natural units, $c=k_B=1$.